-The revolving loans bear interest, at the Company's option, at the base rate plus a spread of 0.125% to 0.50%, an adjusted daily simple SOFR rate (or SONIA rate in the case of loans denominated in pounds sterling) plus a spread of 1.125% to 1.50%, or an adjusted term SOFR or adjusted EURIBOR rate (based on one, three or six-month interest periods) plus a spread of 1.125% to 1.50%, in each case, with such spread being determined based on the credit ratings for certain of the Company's senior, unsecured debt.
+The revolving loans bear interest, at the Company's option, at the base rate plus a spread of 0.00% to 0.50%, an adjusted daily simple SOFR rate (or SONIA rate in the case of loans denominated in pounds sterling) plus a spread of 0.875% to 1.50%, or an adjusted term SOFR or adjusted EURIBOR rate (based on one, three or six-month interest periods) plus a spread of 0.875% to 1.50%, in each case, with such spread being determined based on the credit ratings for certain of the Company's senior, unsecured debt.
 The base rate means the highest of the prime rate, the federal funds rate plus a margin equal to 0.50% and the adjusted term SOFR rate for a one-month interest period plus a margin equal to 1.00%.
 Interest is due and payable in arrears quarterly for loans bearing interest at the base rate and at the end of an interest period (or at each three-month interval in the case of loans with interest periods greater than three months) in the case of loans bearing interest at the adjusted term SOFR or adjusted EURIBOR rates.

-The Company's obligations under the Credit Agreement are guaranteed by certain of its subsidiaries meeting materiality thresholds.
-The Credit Agreement contains customary affirmative and negative covenants, including covenants that limit or restrict the Company and its subsidiaries' ability to, among other things, incur subsidiary indebtedness, grant liens, merge or consolidate, dispose of substantially all assets, make investments, make acquisitions, enter into certain transactions with affiliates, pay dividends or make distributions, repurchase stock, enter into restrictive agreements, in each case subject to customary exceptions for a credit facility of this size and type.
+The Company's obligations under the Second Amended and Restated Credit Agreement are guaranteed by certain of its subsidiaries meeting materiality thresholds.
+The Second Amended and Restated Credit Agreement contains customary affirmative and negative covenants, including covenants that limit or restrict the Company and its subsidiaries' ability to, among other things, incur subsidiary indebtedness, grant liens, merge or consolidate, dispose of substantially all assets of the Company and its subsidiaries, taken as a whole, make investments, make acquisitions, enter into certain transactions with affiliates, pay dividends or make distributions, repurchase stock and enter into restrictive agreements, in each case subject to customary exceptions for a credit facility of this size and type.
+Upon satisfaction of certain conditions specified in the Second Amended and Restated Credit Agreement and at the Company's election, certain of such negative covenants in the Second Amended and Restated Credit Agreement shall no longer apply.
 The Company is also required to maintain compliance with a total leverage ratio and an interest coverage ratio, all measured quarterly and calculated on a consolidated basis.
-As of March 31, 2024, the Company was in compliance with these financial covenants.
+As of March 31, 2025, the Company was in compliance with these financial covenants.

-In August 2023, the amended and restated Credit Agreement, dated as of December 16, 2021, was amended by the first incremental term loan amendment, dated as of August 31, 2023.
-Pursuant to this amendment, the Company borrowed an aggregate principal amount of \$750.0 million under the new 2025 Term Loan Facility bearing interest at the Adjusted Term SOFR Rate, plus a margin of 1.125% to 1.5%, or Alternate Base Rate, plus a margin of 0.125% to 0.5%, with a maturity date of August 31, 2025.
-The interest rate margins are determined based on the Company's credit rating.
+In August 2023, the Amended and Restated Credit Agreement, dated as of December 16, 2021, was amended by the first incremental term loan amendment, dated as of August 31, 2023.
+Pursuant to this amendment, the Company borrowed an aggregate principal amount of \$750.0 million under the new 2025 Term Loan Facility bearing interest at the Adjusted Term SOFR Rate, plus a margin of 1.125% to 1.5%, or Alternate Base Rate, plus a margin of 0.125% to 0.5%, with a maturity date of August 31, 2025, which was fully repaid in December 2024.